 - Min Space - the minimum edge-to-edge space between the zero-crossings of the accordion shape for the inner differential pair-member.

 Functionally equivalent pins in a component can be configured to be swappable, select the Tools » Pin/Part Swapping » Configure command to do this.
 Before any pin swapping can be performed (interactively or by ActiveRoute), the project must be compiled (Project menu) each time it is opened.

 - Components with Pin Swap Enabled – all components that are enabled for pin swapping will be listed here, enable those you would like to be available for automatic swapping during an ActiveRoute.

 Additional ActiveRoute Features

-ActiveRoute is an automated interactive router, using it is simple and straightforward - select the connections, then press Shift+A to ActiveRoute them, in accordance with the design rules.
+ActiveRoute is an automated interactive router and using it is simple and straightforward: select the connections then press Shift+A to ActiveRoute them in accordance with the design rules.
 ActiveRoute includes a number of other features and controls, giving the designer greater control over certain features and abilities.